RoostGPT

 API_SPEC_SOURCE= # Optional; Supports [file, gitpath, url]

 API_SPEC_FILE_PATH= # Optional; path of the source file if source is file/gitpath.
-Relative path in case of gitpath
+Relative path in case of gitpath.

 API_SPEC_URL= # Optional; URL of the source file if source is url